BSStudio/bss-web-graphql-backend/README.md

-# BSS web public backend
+# BSS web graphQL backend

 This project exposes public information for the BSS website.
 It uses [Postgraphile][postgraphile] to expose a GraphQL API.